International Institute of Refrigeration: Section D: Storage and Transport

-Section D ON Storage and Transport of the IIR is involved in the controlled-temperature logistics and distribution of temperature-sensitive products, from foodstuffs to health products (medicines, vaccines, blood products, organs ...) from artwork to chemicals.
+Section D ON Storage and Transport of the IIR is involved in the controlled-temperature logistics and distribution of temperature-sensitive products, from foodstuffs to health products (medicines, vaccines, blood products, organs, etc.), from artwork to chemicals.

-It addresses all issues of equipment and solutions for a durable cold chain from the production or manufacture, to the consumption or use of these products.
+It addresses all issues of equipment and solutions for a durable cold chain from the production or manufacture to the consumption or use of these products.

 Section D thus covers the issues of storage, transportation by land, air or water, packaging, distribution and delivery of these products to the consumer, and the traceability of the cold chain.

-The Section is involved in warehouse and platform equipment, devices for temperature-controlled transport, coolants or cool packs, small coolers and refrigerated containers, chillers, refrigerated furnishings, refrigerated cabinets, climate chambers, refrigerators and freezers, but also to thermometers and temperature recorders.
+The Section is involved in warehouse and platform equipment, devices for temperature-controlled transport, coolants or cool packs, small coolers and refrigerated containers, chillers, refrigerated furnishings, refrigerated cabinets, climate chambers, refrigerators and freezers, but also in thermometers and temperature recorders.

-The cold chain involves many temperature ranges, both positive and negative, from -80 °C to + 63 °C.
+The cold chain involves many temperature ranges, both positive and negative, from -80°C to + 63°C.